 Serve in on a platter and garnish with some parsley to make the color pop even more (if desired).

-These roasted whole carrots should take about 30 minutes from start to finish, and is such a delicious, healthy and beautiful dish to serve at dinner parties and holidays.
+These roasted whole carrots should take about 30 minutes from start to finish, and is such a delicious, healthy and elegant side dish to your favorite dishes from chicken to pasta to turkey to shrimp.

 Variations and Substitutions